-Demonstrates the link between the most appropriate high level government goal and the more specific government trading enterprise level government desired outcome(s).
-Entities are tasked with delivering services and achieving the desired outcomes, which ultimately contribute to meeting the high level government goals.
+Demonstrates the link between the most appropriate high level Government goal and the more specific Government Trading Enterprise level strategic objective(s).
+Entities are tasked with delivering services and achieving the desired outcomes, which ultimately contribute to meeting the high level Government goals.